AsgardCms/Documentation/v1/themes/usage.md

 ### <a name="display-images" class="anchor" href="#display-images"></a> Displaying images

 There are couple of ways to display an image from your theme.
-Assuming your image is located in  `public/themes/your_theme/images/logo.png`.
+Assming your image is located in  `public/themes/your_theme/images/logo.png`.

 ``` .language-markup
 {{ Theme::image('images/logo.png') }}